JurgenR/aioslsk/MESSAGES.rst

 :Code: 1003 (0x03EB)

-*Usage*: Sent by the server when attempting to create/join a private room which already exists or the user is not part of.
+:Usage: Sent by the server when attempting to create/join a private room which already exists or the user is not part of

 :Receive: